Developer Guide

 Implementation

-Deleting customers, orders and cheeses are implemented in DeleteCustomerCommand
+Deleting customers, orders and cheeses are implemented in DeleteCustomerCommand,

-respectively.
+DeleteOrderCommand and DeleteCheeseCommand respectively.
 These commands extend

 Cascading of Delete commands has been implemented such that if a customer is deleted, any orders they have placed are also deleted.
 Similarly, when an order is deleted, any cheeses assigned to it are deleted.